Skip to content

 Length: 3 hours

 Does your kiddo love to solve mysteries?
-All secret agents are being called to this event to crack a case using creativity and problem-solving in collaboration with their fellow agents.
+All secret agents are being called to this event to use their creativity and problem-solving skills in collaboration with their fellow agents.
+Kids will take part in secret agent training, secret agent tag, and a scavenger hunt.
+They’ll also get to test their skills at interrogation or as a spy decoder.

 Earth Crew